What you need to know about Responsive Search Ads

-At the end of this month (June 2022), Google is phasing out Expanded Text Ads (ETAs).
-These are being sunset in favour of Responsive Search Ads (RSAs) as the only search ad type you can create, and their gradual phasing out is predicted to be quite a big shake-up in the marketing industry.
-Any ETAs you currently run will remain, but you will lose the ability to create new ones or edit existing ones.
-But not to worry, as RSAs are expected to keep boosting ad performance and simplify the process with that – Google reports an average increase in conversions by 7% with RSAs, at a similar cost per conversion.
+At the end of June 2022, Google phased out Expanded Text Ads (ETAs).
+These were sunset in favour of Responsive Search Ads (RSAs) as the only search ad type you can create, and their phasing out has caused quite a big shake-up in the marketing industry.
+RSAs are expected to keep boosting ad performance and simplify the process with that – Google reports an average increase in conversions by 7% with RSAs, at a similar cost per conversion.

 What are Expanded Text Ads?

-ETAs are the standard format of Google search ad, and they are essentially what they say on the tin; spanning ads that are larger in width than the previous text ads Google ran, thus allowing the ads to include more text that could make the difference in attaining that conversion or not.
-They allow you complete control as to how the ad displays, and in what order.
-These are said to greatly increase click-through rate (CTR), which is an important part of raising brand awareness.
+ETAs were the standard format of Google search ad, and they were essentially what they say on the tin; spanning ads that are larger in width than the previous text ads Google ran, thus allowing the ads to include more text that could make the difference in attaining that conversion or not.
+They allowed you complete control as to how the ad displays, and in what order.
+These were said to greatly increase click-through rate (CTR), which is an important part of raising brand awareness.
 However, most businesses want to see, more importantly, an increase in conversions, which is where RSAs come in (usually).
-ETAs do drive conversions, but they are not as optimised as RSAs, meaning in most cases, ETAs will not see a higher conversion rate than RSAs.
+ETAs did not drive conversions, but they are not as optimised as RSAs, meaning in most cases, ETAs did not see a higher conversion rate than RSAs.

 What are Responsive Search Ads?